Ichaelus/Github-Classifier/README.md

 Yeah!
 We have been chosen the winning team of the InformatiCup 2017 challenge, what a great honor.
 Time to say thank you to:

-* The Gesellschaft für Informatik to host and organize such a great challenge - keep it up!
+* The Gesellschaft für Informatik for hosting and organizing such a great challenge - keep it up!
 * The chair of Organic Computing with Jörg Hähner
 * The sponsoring companies
 * Moreover: Our competitors - we saw many great solutions back at the BTW, it was nice meeting you!